gcastroid/tm4c/README.md

 [led selection:](https://github.com/gcastroid/TM4C-CCS/tree/main/ledKey)

 This project uses the board key to control which led is on.
-The timer interrupt is used to debounce the switch, that each time that it's pressed selects from eight options (R on, G on, B on, RG on, RB on, GB on, RGB on and all leds off).
+The timer interrupt is used to debounce the switch, and each time that it's pressed selects from eight options (R on, G on, B on, RG on, RB on, GB on, RGB on and all leds off).

 [uart com w/ PC:](https://github.com/gcastroid/TM4C-CCS/tree/main/ledUart)